ejwanner/angular-movie-db/README.md

 fdf
 Nx supports many plugins which add capabilities for developing different types of applications and different tools.asdsaaalll fddfdsffdsd
-These capabilities include generating applications, libraries, etc as well as the devtools to test, and build projects as well.dsfdsas
+These capabilities include generating applications, libraries, etc as well as the devtools to test, and build projects as well.dsfdsasaasa

 Below are our core plugins:fffdfas